andriktr/andriktr.github.io/_posts/2022-07-21-Your-First-GO-app-on-k8s .md

 }
 ```

 As you can see the code is very simple.
 We just need to import some packages and create a function that will be called when someone will call our web application.
-The function will print out some information about pod and application version.
+The function will print out information about pod as well as date/time and application version.
 All information (except current date time) will be gathered from container environment variables.
 Our web application will be available on port 8080.

 Now let's test our application locally to make sure it works before we wrap it into a Docker image.
 For this first we need to run: